Adastros/rock-paper-scissor/README.md

 This is a browser-based game of rock, paper, or scissors.

-This project is part of curriculum of The Odin Project.
+This project is part of the curriculum for The Odin Project.